oasisprotocol/sapphire-paratime/integrations/wagmi-v2/README.md

 [wagmi-bundlephobia]: https://bundlephobia.com/package/@oasisprotocol/sapphire-wagmi-v2
 [wagmi-downloads]: https://img.shields.io/npm/dm/@oasisprotocol/sapphire-wagmi-v2.svg

-A plugin for [Wagmi][wagmi] v2 that wraps the providers connected to the Sapphire network to enable end-to-end encryption for transactions, view calls and gas estimations.
+A plugin for [Wagmi][wagmi] v2 that provides seamless integration with the Oasis Sapphire network, enabling end-to-end encryption for transactions and gas estimations.
+This package wraps providers and connectors to automatically encrypt data when interacting with Sapphire networks.

 [wagmi]: https://wagmi.sh/